deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 With the slider in your mind, imagine that as *t* grows larger, so does *e*'s negative exponent, which means that *e^-t* approaches zero and the formula leaves us with 1; and vice versa with increasingly small *t*'s, which leave us with 0.

 Given one or more input variables, it estimates the probability that the input belongs to one category or another.
 Each variable of the input is a component of a vector, one of the feature vectors mentioned above.
-Imagine a feature vector of Betas, the weights that modify the input.
+Imagine a feature vector of Betas, the weights that modify an input vector of x's.

 ![Alt text](../img/logistic_regression3.png)

 A more complex form that buckets input into more than two categories is called multinomial logistic regression, or *softmax*.
 That’s what we’ll be using here.

 Softmax dot multiplies an input vector by a weight vector, using separate weight vectors for each respective output.
 It then squashes the results into a narrow range, and assumes the category whose weight vector produces the highest result is the correct classification.
 Thus the *max*.

 With supervised learning, we adjust the weight vectors of softmax until they properly categorize input based on the human-labelled training set.
 Those adjustments minimize a cost function using something called *negative log likelihood*.

+## Log likelihood

+Let's talk about likelihoods and logs.

+The probability of an event will be calculated based on input variables and the weights used to adjust them.
+It's easy to understand that you feed observations into a model to come up with a prediction.

+But what if the predictions are given and the weights are unknown?
+Likelihood is the probability that certain weights will occur, given the outcomes you know, which is particularly useful when you have a training set where the labels and observations are fixed, and the weights have yet to be determined.

-Log likelihood estimates the likelihood of a model’s parameters (the weight vectors of softmax, in this case), given output x, the classifications of the training set.
+Our optimization algorithm attempts to find the weights with the maximum likelihood, given the labels and input.
+It estimates the likelihood of a model’s parameters (the weight vectors of softmax, in this case), given output x, the classifications of the training set.
 It is an inversion of the probability function of output x given certain parameters.

 By maximizing the log likelihood of the parameters with regard to the ground-truth labels x, we train a model that can classify new input better.